lironui/GeoSR/README.md

 ## Inference for the training, validation and test sets for segmentation

-"-c" means the path of the config, use different settings of **config** to predict different scenarios.
+"-c" means the path of the config, using different settings of **config** to predict different scenarios.
 ```
 python GeoSR/sr_for_seg.py --config-path GeoSR/config/uavid_SR/lswin2sr.py --prediction_mode 1
 python GeoSR/sr_for_seg.py --config-path GeoSR/config/uavid_SR/lswin2sr.py --prediction_mode 2